One of the most extensive vine weed management projects undertaken in South East Queensland.

 Managing invasive weed species to preserve water quality, improve the condition of the region’s riverbanks to protect biodiversity, and provide habitat.

-The program manages invasive weed species like Cat’s Claw Creeper, Madeira vine, and Chinese elm in targeted locations across the region that have been identified by Seqwater as critical to maintaining water quality.
+The Seqwater program manages invasive weed species like Cat’s Claw Creeper, Madeira vine, and Chinese elm in targeted locations across the region that have been identified by Seqwater as critical to maintaining water quality.

 The process involves:

-Over 100,000 jewel beetles have been released through the program at multiple locations throughout South East Queensland.
+Over 200,000 jewel beetles have been released through the program at multiple locations throughout South East Queensland.
 While biological control agents will never destroy the host plant entirely, their presence reduces the impact of the weed, giving the native vegetation a chance to recover.

 Control of these weeds protects existing native riparian vegetation, which provides the ecological service of long-term, sustainable delivery of clean water.

 The presence of foreign weeds is rapidly destroying South East Queensland’s precious ecosystems.
 These invasive weeds continue to thrive in our environment due to the lack of natural predators and their ability to outcompete native flora for resources such as space, nutrients, and water.
-Infestations of invasive vine species along riverbanks and in rainforests have devastating effects on our region as they can overgrow and kill mature canopy trees.
-This loss of vegetation results in streambank erosion causing dirty water quality, reduced fish stocks, and loss of vital habitats that support our unique fauna, bird, and reptile species. |
+Infestations of invasive vine species along riverbanks and in rainforests have devastating effects on our region as they can overgrow and kill mature canopy trees, resulting in streambank erosion.
+The Regional Riparian Weed program helps to reduce these degrading processes by protecting the natural environment and ensuring our rivers and streams remain healthy with adequate water quality and habitat species. |

-Project name: | Riparian Weed Control Program |
+| Project name: | Riparian Weed Control Program |

-Project manager: | Leonard Ainsworth, Healthy Land & Water |
+| Project manager: | Leonard Ainsworth, Healthy Land & Water |

-Catchment: | South East Queensland |
+| Catchment: | South East Queensland |

-Timing: | 2016 - current |
+| Timing: | 2016 - current |

-Budget: | $6 million over five years |
+| Budget: | $12 million over 10 years |

-Partnerships: | This weed control program is made possible through funding from Seqwater and co-investment from Moreton Bay Regional Council who share the objective of preventing sediment from entering Moreton Bay and to preserve water quality in water catchments that provide supply drinking water. |
+| Partnerships: | This weed control program is made possible through funding from Seqwater and co-investment from Moreton Bay Regional Council who share the objective of preventing sediment from entering Moreton Bay and to preserve water quality in water catchments that provide supply drinking water. |

-Related Articles: |
+| Related Articles: |

 Healthy Land and Water signed a new 5 year agreement in 2023/24 to continue this successful work.
 There is huge potential to build on this through collaboration with land managers and other stakeholders to coordinate delivery and coinvest to expand the area of waterways where these invasive weeds are being controlled.